 Note: You may also be asked certain other questions if you have a disability and/or are 60 years of age or older.

 Overall, it is important to understand the SNAP income guidelines in order to qualify for this program.
 The maximum income level you are allowed to have will depend on the number of people in your household.
-For instance, the 2019 maximum gross income level for a household of one is a little over $1,300 per month, while the maximum gross income level for a household of two is nearly $1,800 per month.
+For instance, the 2023 maximum gross income level for a household of one is $1,473 per month, while the maximum gross income level for a household of two is $1,1984 per month.

 Initially, you may not meet these food stamp income guidelines, because your income may be above the limit for your household size.
 However, after certain acceptable deductions, you may meet these qualifications.
 For instance, you are allowed a standard deduction based on the number of people in your family.
-You may also take the following deductions into account:
+You may also take the following deductions into account if they apply to you:

 - Earned income deduction, which means that you can subtract a certain percentage of your family’s gross income.